rei/rei-cedar-docs/docs/patterns/form-validation-messaging/Readme.md

 ## Overview

-Validation is used to ensure the data that a user inputs is formatted in a manner that we expect.
+Validating a form ensure the data that a user inputs is formatted in a manner that we expect.
-Applied well, it can provide a seamless experience which the user will happily work through.
-Provide appropriate feedback before, during, or after a user interaction on a specific element or the entirety of the form allows us to cater the instruction to where and what the user is doing.
+Depending on the need and technique used, it can provide the user with appropriate feedback before, during, or after an interaction with a specific element or to the entirety of the form.
+This allows us to cater the instruction to where and what the user is doing.
 However, some techniques may cause more harm than good.
-For example, a user with limited vision may become confused, frustrated, and abandon form that returns errors in a location unassociated to the elements the user is interacting with.
+For example, a user with limited vision may become confused, frustrated, and abandon form that returns errors out of their view.

-Validation should be looked at as the last option we have when attempting to guide our users through a form flow.
-Accepting multiple formats for input data, providing informative help text, and or using input masking can all help to limit its need. consider if validation is essential or if additional formatting can take place on our side.

-When required, its up to us to be sure to make it as user friendly as possible.
+Validation allows us the opportunity to have a conversation with our users but should be used only once techniques such as providing informative help text, accepting multiple formats for input data, and or using input masking have all failed.

 ### Basics
 Before diving into requirements and best practices for validation it makes sense to take a second and reiterate that to validate a form element